mpeychev/Villie/README.md

 # Villie
-##Interpreter of a very small subset of SML written in Java
+##Interpreter of a very small subset of SML like language written in Java

 ##Language basics